But how do you know if a warehouse is performing well?

 Michael Peters, VP of E-Commerce Operations at TB12

-Ensure better workplace satisfaction
+Ensure better workplace satisfaction and safety

 The more safe and engaged your team feels, the more efficient your warehouse will be.